Continuation Courses

 This course, being practical, also considers love and its relationship to the various roles we play in our daily lives, love and work, love and our closest relationships and even love and law.
 Epictetus and Khalil Gibran are some of the philosophers that enlighten us and of course Love would not be love without the musings of the poets and of these we hear from Shakespeare and Rumi.
 Lovely!

-Freedom
+Philosophy and Freedom

 Are you free?
 Free from what?
 Do you want to be free?
 What’s stopping you?
 An Indian wisdom tradition lists Wonder as one of nine motive forces and Socrates said Philosophy begins in wonder so let’s start our exploration there.